dmytro010/books-api-drf/README.txt

 Cashe rating.
 Api unit tests.

-Deploy on server with Nginx and Gunicorn.
+Deployed on server with Nginx and Gunicorn. http://185.235.218.164/
-Test site on:
-http://185.235.218.164/
-user: testuser
-pass: user2022